jmussman/lambdaone-aws-python/README.md

 The hardwired JSON key is in the resources folder.
 The server starts when the test class is loaded, and is shut down when the test class ends.

+##### Hoisting Class Definitions for Import Styles

 *test_jwt_key* includes an example of mocking out a class definition.
 The *jwt_key* module uses the *jwt.jwks_client.PyJWKClient* class to retrieve the JWKS public keys from the IdP.
 The problem is there are three ways the class could be referenced by the code under test (CUT).
 The class is referenced in two places and can be used with a full qualified name from either
 location: jwt.jwks_client.PyJWKClient or jwt.PyJWKClient.
-the third way is for the CUT could load the class as a property using the form "from jwt.jwks_client import PyJWKClient" or "from jwt import PYJWKClient".
+The third way is for the CUT could load the class as a property using the form "from jwt.jwks_client import PyJWKClient" or "from jwt import PYJWKClient".
 In that case the reference to the class becomes a property of jwt_key.